Hackensack Separation Agreements Lawyer

 Contents of a Separation Agreement in Hackensack

 Even if a couple elects not to file for divorce right away, partners may want some legally binding rules in place during the period of separation.
 For example, if estranged partners do not plan to ever reconcile with each other, they may want to have a division of their mutual property in legal writing.
-A separation agreements lawyer in Hackensack could discuss the implications of such contracts on marital property.
+A local separation agreements lawyer could discuss the implications of such contracts on marital property.

 A separated couple may consider other terms for the agreement relating to assets and debts.
 For instance, both might promise to avoid taking out a mortgage on mutually owned real property or steer clear of major debts by making large purchases during the separation.
 They might also make decisions about who will pay current and future debts and bills.